Dentsply Sirona: 2000–present

 In October 2017, CEO Jeffrey Slovin, executive chairman Bret Wise, and president Christopher Clark all resigned.
 On January 17, 2018, Dentsply Sirona announced the appointment of Donald Casey Jr., formerly CEO of the Medical Segment of Cardinal Health, as CEO and a member of the board, with Casey to take the role in February and succeed interim CEO Mark Thierer.

+In January 2021, Dentsply announced the acquisition of Byte, a company specializing in orthodontics, for $1.04 billion.

-In May 2022, it has been reported by current employees, that current CEO Donald Casey, has been fired from his position.
-Interim CEO was announced to be John Groetelaars.
+In April 2022, Dentsply Sirona fired CEO Donald Casey.
+The interim CEO was announced to be John Groetelaars.
 In September 2022, Simon Campion was announced as the full-time CEO replacing Don Casey.
 Both former CEO Donald Casey and former CFO Jorge Gomez are under investigation by Dentsply Sirona Inc. and the SEC for securities fraud.

+In June 2023, it was reported by the Chief Executive Leadership institute of the Yale School of Management that the company continued to do "business as usual" in Russia while many others had wound down or curtailed their operations there in the wake of the full-scale invasion of Ukraine.This decision has been widely criticized as enabling the Russian economy and, by extension, its war effort, undermining global solidarity against the aggression and raising ethical concerns about the company's commitment to social responsibility.

+On July 21st, 2025, Dentsply Sirona announced Daniel Scavilla will become President and Chief Executive Officer starting on August 1st, 2025.
+Daniel will replace current CEO Simon Campion.